Preparing to Return to School

 Key Points:

-• Accommodations are temporary and will fade out as you recover.
+- Accommodations for concussion are temporary and will fade out as you recover.

-• Your medical team will let you know when you are ready to return to an adapted PE program.
+- Your medical team will let you know when you are ready to return to an adapted PE program.
+Avoid any activity that has a risk of hitting your head or falling down.

 Is it safe to go back to school with a concussion?

-The good news is you do not need to be 100% symptom free to return to school but your symptoms should be improving.
-You will likely take a couple days off from school initially, but after that, you are encouraged to return to school starting with a small amount of time (eg. one class or one hour) and build gradually from that starting point.
+The good news is you do not need to be 100% symptom free to return to school.
+You will likely take a couple days off from school initially, but after that, you are encouraged to return to school.
+For some teens starting with a small amount of time (eg. one class or one hour) and building gradually from that starting point can be helpful.
+Missing school for too long (mor than a week) is not recommended and can slow your recovery.

-Learning to manage your symptoms at school is your first step.
+Learning to manage and tolerate your symptoms at school is your first step.

 Your school team will be a great source of support for helping you return to school, by creating a plan to address your school schedule and workload, as you recover from your concussion and get back to your life.